HienThNg/Nguyen_Thuy_Hien-Portfolio/README.md

 The database is from one of the top-ranking E-commerce websites in Vietnam.

+Model include:
+* Content based filtering - Cosine
-Model include: Content based filtering (Cosine, Gensim) and Collaborative filtering (ALS).
+* Content based filtering - Gensim
+* Collaborative filtering - ALS

 ## 4.Sentiment analysis (NLP) – E-commerce
 Create a Customer Sentiment Model for an E-commerce website using Machine Learning and Big Data models.